 Quality podcasts are always welcome because these can offer new insights to listeners.
 Not only are they entertaining but also hugely informative.
 So, if you are planning on launching your own food business, it may be a good idea to reach out to your target audience through a food podcast.
 You can seek inspiration from popular food podcasts in the market and keep updating your listeners to gain a steady viewership.
 Even though you may not be a born sales person, you can use podcasts to sell your business more effectively than many others.
+Stock trading is also catching up the attention of US residents who are keen in investments.
+You can give it a try using the free stock app for US residents available in the market.
 Here are some of the best known food startup podcasts:

 - Shopify Masters: Shopify has been a go-to platform for store owners because it is easy-to-use and feature-rich.
 You need to know how to best use it to enhance your visibility online.
 Shopify Masters is one such platform which offers you all the inspiration, guidance, and knowhow you need to launch and expand a profitable business online.
 While all episodes of this podcast may not appeal to you as a food entrepreneur you can get good advice now and then.